datajango/py-midi-tools/README.md

 This repo was created in order to implment a Midi Library written in Python 3 that follows a Test Driven Development approach.

+Goals of this Project:

+1. Create a realibe Midi Library
+    1. Support Python 3.x and above
+    1. Read any Midi 1.0, 1.1 file
+    1. API to create Midi files
+    1. Fully unit tested
+1. Create Tools
+    1. Validate a Midi File is correct
+    1. Repair damaged Midi files
+    1. Split a Midi that is one track with multiple channels into a multiple tracks per channel.
+    1. Split a track into multiple channels

 To run the read tester program:
 ```
 conda activate pyaudio